 8. Drag + Drop Sales Pages

-Having a beautiful sales page to sell your product or program is probably something that you really want, but it can cost thousands of dollars to have a someone do this for you.
-And sometimes, they end up using a system that isn’t easy for you to keep updated without their help.
+Having a beautiful sales page to sell your product or program is probably something that you really want, but it can cost thousands of dollars to have someone do this for you.

-One example of that is my Freedom Builder Academy program sales page – I paid a lot of money to have that beautiful page created – but behind the scenes, that page is a complete nightmare to change and update.
-Not at all user-friendly, and more often than not, I’ve had to pull in my assistant to help me make the simplest of changes to that page.
+One example of that is my Goddess Boss Builder Academy program sales page – I paid a lot of money to have that beautiful page created – BUT I also made sure that behind the scenes, the page was going to be user-friendly, and easy to update so that I wouldn’t have to pull in my assistant to help me make the simplest of changes.

 Now, I’m okay with that particular sales page being that way – but for other product sales pages, I needed a better long-term solution.
 Which is why I chose to go with the Divi Builder.

 You can see it in action here.
 It’s drag + drop and you can use it on ANY WordPress theme.
 You can easily add text, images, video, audio, pricing tables, and tons more.
 It’a also includes 20+ pre-made layouts.

 It’s a platform that you can easily use yourself to create beautiful pages without spending thousands of dollars.
 Plus, it’s easy to keep updated too!